IsaacLeimgruber/cgx-project/README_M3.md

 The animation of the bushes was done in a straightforward way: we select the upper vertices of the bushes using the vertexID and move them using a sine function.

 ## 6. Yacht 3D model
+Using the Assimp library, we imported a 3D model of a ship, computed it's lighting and shadowMap and added a small movement

 ## 7. Fog
+Our scene controller always states which Tile is at the center.
+This way, the Tiles that are the furthest from the camera have an increasing alpha coloration giving the impression that the terrain disappears in fog.

 ## Work distribution